-Until about 1855, the main route to the mills at Salmon Falls from the center of town was via Butler Street, which then ran all the way down to the river and bridge to New Hampshire.
+Until about 1855, the main route to the mills at Salmon Falls from the center of South Berwick Village was via Butler Street, which then ran all the way down to the river and bridge to New Hampshire.
 Built at the head of that street in the 1830s, the historic Freewill Baptist Church with its old town clock remains a Main Street landmark today.
 For decades the clock kept time for residents headed for work at the nearby Cummings Shoe Factory on Norton Street.
-At the center of this area and marked by number 2, this map also shows the Universalist Church built in 1876.
+At the center of this area and marked by number 2 in black on Main Street, this map also shows the Universalist Church built in 1876.
 Closed in the early 20th century, the church then served as South Berwick Town Hall and the fire station until it burned down in 1951.
-The post office, bank and parking lot stand on the site today.
+A post office, bank and parking lot were later built on the site.

 Much of this area is now part of the South Berwick Village Historic District listed on the National Register of Historic Places.

 This house is part of the South Berwick Village District on the National Register of Historic Places.
 John Perkins Lord, Esq.
 (1786-1877) was an author and lawyer.
 An 1805 graduate of Harvard, he was a member of the Massachusetts Legislature before Maine became a state.
-His first wife was the daughter of a Portmouth privateer, Capt.
-Eliphalet Ladd and Abigail Hill Ladd of old Berwick.
-As a young man, Lord worked as a merchant in Portsmouth, NH, and a customs officer in Boston, and he was involved in bringing cotton textile mills to South Berwick at the Portsmouth Manufacturing Company.
+His first wife was the daughter of a Portsmouth, NH, privateer, Capt.
+Eliphalet Ladd, who had married Abigail Hill Ladd of old Berwick.
+As a young man, Lord worked as a merchant in Portsmouth and a customs officer in Boston.
+About 1830 he was involved in bringing the Portsmouth Manufacturing Company textile mill to South Berwick to process cotton grown on Southern plantations.

-During the late 1800s, Catholics in South Berwick – many of them mill workers of Irish and French Canadian origin -- worshipped at St. Mary Church in the village of Salmon Falls, Rollinsford, NH.
+During the late 1800s, Roman Catholic residents of South Berwick – many of them mill workers of Irish and French Canadian origin -- worshipped at St. Mary Church in the village of Salmon Falls, Rollinsford, NH.
 It was built in 1857 and for many years was administered under the Diocese of Portland, Maine.
 When the Diocese of Manchester, NH, was created in 1884, St. Mary came under the care of a new bishop.
 This church, St. Michael, was built for South Berwick two years later.

 The church became South Berwick Public Library in 2012.

 The David Cummings & Co. shoe factory of South Berwick was built about 1872, with a second division added in 1880.
 The company also constructed factory housing along Norton Street for its mill workers.
 During the late 1800s, this steam-powered factory employed 350 people making 5000 pairs of shoes per day.
 Later known as South Berwick Shoe, Inc., and then the Duchess Shoe Company, the mill employed generations of South Berwick residents until it closed its doors in the early 1990s.
-The town of South Berwick then purchased the property.
-The Cummings Mill today contains apartments and is listed on the National Register of Historic Places.
+The town of South Berwick then purchased the property, and the Cummings Mill Apartments were developed.
+The Cummings Mill is listed on the National Register of Historic Places.

 The apartment house that today is 11 Norton Street was a boarding house in the 1910s and 1920s.
 Old timers say it was known as the Mango Inn.

-Until the early 1880s when it was removed for a bank, this little house stood on Main Street on the site of the P. Gagnon office today, according to a memoir by Mary Jewett, who said she was also told that the house had belonged to the merchant and mill owner Thomas Leigh, who died in 1831 and had an office next door.
+Until the early 1880s when it was removed for a bank, this little South Berwick house stood on Main Street on a site that later became a bank, and then the office the P. Gagnon oil company.
+In a memoir, local resident Mary Jewett (1847-1930) said she was told that the house had originally belonged to the merchant and mill owner Thomas Leigh, who died in 1831 and had an office next door.
 The building may appear on a map of c.
 1835, between the Leigh office and the Parks Store on Main Street, almost in front of the John Tompson House.
 By 1870 it was the law office of South Berwick Justice of the Peace Abner Oakes (1820-1899).

 This house is part of the South Berwick Village District on the National Register of Historic Places.
 This house seems to be the home of J. F. Downs that appears on a South Berwick map of 1856, and later belonged to Frederick G. Downs (1806-1891), a mason.
 His son, Charles W. Downs, was killed in the Civil War in 1862.
 Another son, Walter H. Downs (1858-1920), graduated from Berwick Academy, Wesleyan University, and Columbia Law School.
 He became was a South Berwick judge, lawyer and postmaster.